-Acts of God (for instance, earthquakes, fires, flooding, asteroids);
+Acts of God (for example, earthquakes, fires, flooding, asteroids);

-Acts of parliament (for instance, revolutions, action-restricting laws);
+Acts of parliament (for example, revolutions, action-restricting laws);

-Acts of man (for instance, war, terrorist attacks, strikes);
+Acts of man (for example, war, terrorist attacks, strikes);

 Force Majeure events that affect OutSystems suppliers or other third parties.

-The following add-ons available for our customers allow them to manage High Availability and Disaster Recovery to meet their business needs.
-We have add-ons available for PaaS and for On-premises customers.
+The following add-ons available for our customers allow them to manage Disaster Recovery to meet their business needs.
+We have add-ons available for On-premises customers.